GoldCityStudio/pest/README.md

 ## License

 This project is created for educational and demonstration purposes.
-The design and content are based on the original Dr Pest Control Company website.
+The design and content are based on the original Babi Pest Control Company website.

 ## Support